Skip to content

 print(to_regex(maybe_s)) # Output: (s)?

-You can also use the optional function, the string will automatically be converted to a String object:
+You can also use the optional function:

 from outlines.types import optional